ElektraInitiative/libelektra/doc/BUILDSERVER.md

 ### Manual approval

-In order to verify the correct behavior and results of the previous steps and its generated artifacts, we use the [Input Step](https://www.jenkins.io/doc/pipeline/steps/pipeline-input-step/) to pause the pipeline.
+In order to verify the correct behavior and results of the previous steps and their generated artifacts, we use the [Input Step](https://www.jenkins.io/doc/pipeline/steps/pipeline-input-step/) to pause the pipeline.
 After manually verifying the correctness, the pipeline run can be resumed.

 ### Publishing

-The previously generated packages are published to its repositories, as described above in _Jenkinsfile (Main CI Pipeline)_.
+The previously generated packages are published to the repositories, as described above in _Jenkinsfile (Main CI Pipeline)_.
-The API documentation and source packages get published to its git repositories.
+The API documentation and source packages get published to the relevant git repositories.
 Finally the Alpine release image is published to Docker Hub.

 ## Jenkins Setup